 Agents

-Agents are the core building block of Sagewai.
-An agent wraps an LLM with a tool-calling loop: send a message, the LLM responds (possibly requesting tool calls), tools are executed, and the loop continues until the LLM produces a final text response.
+An agent is Sagewai's core building block: it wraps an LLM with a tool-calling loop.
+You send a message; the LLM responds (optionally requesting tool calls); tools execute; the loop continues until the LLM returns a final text response.
+This page covers the available agent types, their constructors, and how to compose them into pipelines.

 BaseAgent

-BaseAgent is the abstract foundation class.
-All agents inherit from it.
-You never instantiate BaseAgent directly — instead, use one of the concrete engines.
+BaseAgent is the abstract foundation all agents inherit from.
+You never instantiate it directly — use one of the concrete engines below.

 Architecture